Profile image of Angela Ziebell

 Biography summary

 I have project management and customer management experience working with industry, research institutes, government bodies and academia in the US (2007-2013) and Australia.
-Originally used to manage multi-million dollar projects and tens of thousands of samples a year, I now use these skills in the Higher Education sector to bridge the gap between academia and the external employers where most of our graduates are destined.
-A number of challenging roles have helped me learn how to keep stakeholders satisfied while keeping plans, objectives and co-workers on track.
-Understanding how systems and people work helps immensely working in higher education.
+Originally used to manage multi-million dollar projects and tens of thousands of samples a year, I now use my program management skills in the Higher Education sector to bridge the gap between academia and the external employers where most of our graduates are destined.

 For 2016-18 I led a redevelopment program for Monash Chemistry's laboratory activities.
 "Transforming Laboratory Learning" brings Work Integrated Learning into 17 lab classes by working directly with industry to build context and inquiry into activities, better preparing students for the workplace.
 Authentic assessments such as executive summaries and QC reports are now used for learning and assessment alongside more traditional formats.